top of page

 Artists/Collaborators: Hannah Adams, Flavien Cornilleau, Deborah Di Meglio

-Co-creators for audios: Ruth, Georgina and Jules
+Co-creators living with chronic pain: Ruth, Georgina and Jules

 Creative Direction/ Research: Greta Gauhe